• About Us

 On the site of his partner’s old family farm, right on the outskirts of the village and boasting over a mile of riverfront, Carmelita Gardens was conceptualised.

-Hahn decided to elaborate on some emerging pioneer ideas at the time and design a garden community, planting fruit trees and allowing the community members to grow any foods they might wish to.
-Common grounds were to be offered to those who would like to use them for self-sufficiency purposes and the ethos of the community would be “Independence Together.”
+Phil decided to elaborate on some emerging ideas at the time and design a garden community, planting fruit trees and allowing the community members to grow any foods they wanted to.

-All houses would be 100% off-grid and self-sustaining with good soils to offer the opportunity for full self reliance.
+All houses were 100% off-grid and self-sustaining with good soil to offer the opportunity for full self-reliance.

-Maybe it was a stroke of luck that Phil’s plan for a community just down the road from El Pilar would mimic to some extent the ancient format of sustainable forest cities, or maybe there was a little inspiration gifted from the old deities that watched over the forests of Cayo millennia ago when El Pilar, the garden city, ruled what is now Western Belize.
+Maybe it was a stroke of luck that Phil’s plan for a community just down the road from El Pilar would mimic the ancient format of sustainable forest cities, or maybe there was a little inspiration gifted from the old deities that watched over the forests of Cayo millennia ago…

 What can’t be denied is that forest gardening, by everyone, offers a sustainable agricultural alternative… and substantial advantages.